d-tidwell/DTour/resources/endpoints_needed.md

 ## Event
--Make sure there is a string for event description in the event model POST accepts all event information needed to create a new event by user (make sure to add createdBy for a parameter) GET ALL EVENTS with the eventId, name, date/time, location, createdBy GET Event Details accepts eventid for a single page view all event info all model parameters POST to add event to Profile needs to accept the eventId and add to current users email PUT Edit event details accepts all event fields to edit the Event information DELETE remove event from Profile
+-Make sure there is a string for event description in the Event/ Event model
-PUT Create an event accepts all event details neccessary
+- Make sure there is a string for event createdBy in the Event/Event model POST accepts all event information needed to create a new event by user (make sure to add createdBy for a parameter) GET ALL EVENTS with the eventId, name, date/time, location, createdBy GET Event Details accepts eventid for a single page view all event info all model parameters POST to add event to Profile needs to accept the eventId and add to current users email PUT Edit event details accepts all event fields to edit the Event information DELETE remove event from Profile

 ## MISC
-POST accepts a email of the person you want to add to the current session users email list of follower DELETE remove by email of the person you want to remove from the current sessions email list of following
+POST accepts an email of the person you want to add to the current session users email list of follower DELETE remove by email of the person you want to remove from the current sessions email list of following